 follow along with trainer-led classes from the comfort of your home

 join a virtual fitness community

-Exercising with others and being able to record your progress can help boost motivation and enjoyment (5, 6).
+Exercising with others and being able to record your progress can help boost motivation and enjoyment, according to a 2020 Australian study.

 The best Peloton Bike alternative for you depends on several factors, including your: